 \subsubsection{Models based on matrix factorization}

-A simple strategy for accommodating new user-item interactions into the recommendation is to reload recommendation models and repeatedly learn the embeddings of users and items based on the whole interactions combining the existing and new coming ones.
-Apparently, it consumes extremely high in computing resources and becomes infeasible in large-scale data.
+A simple strategy for accommodating newly occurring user-item interactions into recommendation is to reload recommendation models and to repeatedly learn the embeddings of users and items based on the whole interactions combined with the existed and newly occurring ones.
+Apparently, this strategy is so extremely high in computing resources that could be infeasible in large-scale data.
 Alternatively, by using only the newly occurring interactions, online learning (or online recommendation) method \cite{khan2017collaborative, hoi2018online} can directly update the embeddings of users and items based on those previously learned ones.

-In general, online learning implements based on the framework of matrix factorization method, whose objective functions or optimization frameworks can be flexibly extended with appended terms for the accommodation of new coming interactions.
-For instance, as shown in Tab.~\ref{SVD dynamics}, the objective function of SL with prior is separated into $n$ blocks, where each of them measures the changes of user's embeddings.
-Based on the optimization framework of FunkSVD, SGD-PMF and DA-PMF \cite{ling2012online} use appended terms accommodating a new coming interaction $(u_i,v_j,r_{ij})$, incorporated into the updating process of embeddings $U_i$ and $V_j$ (Tab.~\ref{SVD dynamics} gives details).
+In general, online learning methods implement based on the matrix factorization framework, whose objective functions or optimization frameworks can be perfectly compatible with appended terms representing newly occurring interactions.
+For instance, as shown in Tab.~\ref{SVD dynamics}, the objective function of SL with prior can be separated into $n$ blocks, each of which can be used to measure the changes in user's embeddings.
+Based on the optimization framework of FunkSVD, SGD-PMF and DA-PMF \cite{ling2012online} define appended terms to accommodate a newly occurring interaction $(u_i,v_j,r_{ij})$, incorporated into the updating process of embeddings $U_i$ and $V_j$ (Tab.~\ref{SVD dynamics} gives details).
 So this way, the changes of user's short-term preferences for items can be captured dynamically.

 In terms of capturing the changes of user's long-term preferences for items, the matrix factorization framework is also compatible with temporal factors, by setting independent variables of objective functions or optimization algorithms to represent the changes in embeddings of users and items.
-For instance, as an extension of SVD++, TimeSVD++ \cite{koren2009collaborative}, as an extension of SVD++, models the $b_i$, $b_j$ and $U$ of SVD++ as $b_i(t)$, $b_j(t)$ and $U_i(t)$ involving time.
-Other methods include by such as moving time-window \cite{vidmer2016essential} and setting instance-decay \cite{yong2015distance}.
+For instance, as an extension of SVD++, TimeSVD++ \cite{koren2009collaborative} extends the terms $b_i$, $b_j$ and $U$ of SVD++ to $b_i(t)$, $b_j(t)$ and $U_i(t)$ related to time variables.
+Other methods include moving the time window \cite{vidmer2016essential} or setting instance-decay \cite{yong2015distance}.